gwu-bigdata/2019-summer/README.md

 There will be an in-class final exam during the last class session.
-It will be closed everything (no books, slides, computers, etc.) You will only be allowed to bring along with you 1 letter-sizes paper of your own notes (‘cheat sheet’), you can use both sides.
+It will be closed everything (no books, slides, computers, etc.) You will only be allowed to bring along with you 1 letter-sized paper of your own notes (‘cheat sheet’), you can use both sides.
 The exam will be comprehensive and will cover topics from the readings and in-class discussion.